Scalable Neural Decoder for Topological Surface Codes: Benchmarking

 \section{Benchmarking}

-In performing our wall-clock run time benchmarks to provide a measure for real-life applicability we have employed a hardware setup based on the following CPU/GPU tandem \begin{itemize} \item CPU: Intel Xeon CPU E5-2699A v4 @ 2.40GHz, \item GPU: Nvidia Tesla V100 SXM2. \end{itemize} The times measured are the bare times needed to decode a given syndrome and apply the error correction.
+In performing our wall-clock run time benchmarks to provide a measure for real-life applicability we have employed a hardware setup based on the following CPU/GPU tandem for the depolarizing noise measurements \begin{itemize} \item CPU: Intel Xeon CPU E5-2699A v4 @ 2.40~GHz, \item GPU: Nvidia Tesla V100 SXM2. \end{itemize} and for the measurements of the depolarizing noise plus syndrome measurement error model \begin{itemize} \item CPU: AMD EPYC Rome 7402 CPU @ 2.80~GHz, \item GPU: Nvidia A100 Tensor Core-GPU. \end{itemize}

+The times measured are the bare times needed to decode a given syndrome and apply the error correction.
 As discussed in the main text, our GPU-assisted calculations for the machine learning parts include a `kernel time', i.e. the time needed to launch the CUDA and TensorFlow \cite{TensorFlow} kernel, every time a syndrome is decoded.
-We estimate this kernel time as the GPU time needed to run a neural network with subsystem mask $L_{\rm input}=7$ for a relatively small error rate of $p_{\rm err}=0.01$, where the kernel launch times dominates over the data transfer time and actual GPU calculation time.
+We estimate this kernel time as the GPU time needed to run a neural network with subsystem $\ell=7$ for a relatively small error rate of $p_{\rm err}=0.01$, where the kernel launch times dominates over the data transfer time and actual GPU calculation time.